apereo/cas/docs/cas-server-documentation/monitoring/Configuring-Monitoring-Memcached.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-memcached-monitor" %}

-{% include casproperties.html modules="cas-server-support-memcached-monitor,cas-server-support-memcached-core" %}
+{% include casproperties.html properties="cas.monitor.memcached" %}

 The actual memcached implementation may be supported via one of the following options, expected to be defined in the overlay.